Advance the Safe System approach

 A shift in public understanding and perception and demand for road safety is also needed.
 In particular we need the public actively demanding a more forgiving road system.

-Work will continue on the actions to embed the Safe System identified in the 2011-2012 Action Plan but below are the additional actions identified for 2013-2015.
+Work will continue on the actions to embed the Safe System identified in the 2016-2020 Action Plan.

 Establish a Safe System partnership programme